 ICNARC followed-up on your well-being by requesting some important health information, including survival and GP practice code (a code that identifies which GP practice you are registered with) data, from a national database held by NHS Digital (an organisation that manages access to a database of NHS records).
-To obtain this important information, the POPPI Trial team will sent your date of birth, home postcode, NHS number and unique trial number (required to ensure you can be identified in the database correctly) to NHS Digital using a secure password protected online file exchange service.
+To obtain this important information, the POPPI Trial team sent your date of birth, home postcode, NHS number and unique trial number (required to ensure you can be identified in the database correctly) to NHS Digital using a secure password protected online file exchange service.
 An authorised person from NHS Digital then linked the identifiers to the national records and securely sent back the relevant data for storage on the secure POPPI Trial database.

 We also used these data to send you a questionnaire on your health and well-being six months’ after you consented to take part in the study.

 All of the information is held in a secure password protected database, with access only by authorised research team members at your hospital and at ICNARC.